Matix-Media/wallpaper-engine-game-stop/README.md

 An simple python script wich stops wallpaper engine when an game is running.
 *(Windows Only)*

+**NOTE:** For the current version it is important that wallpaper engine is in the steam installation directory saved.

 **Version:** 0.1.1

 **Want to add your game to the list?**